kcodedev/mkdocs/docs/IG/5-the-internet/html.md

-# Introduction to HTML
+# HTML and CSS

 HTML (HyperText Markup Language) is the standard language used to create web pages.
-It provides the structure and presentation of content on the internet.
-This guide offers a basic introduction to HTML, focusing on its key concepts for beginners.
+It provides the structure and content of web pages, while CSS (Cascading Style Sheets) controls the visual presentation and styling.

 ## Structure